 The Youthpass process is followed throughout the project life-cycle.

-If a project foresees an Advanced-Planning Visit, this presents a great opportunity to bring the focus on learning and discussing how exactly the learning support is planned throughout the project.
+If a project foresees a Preparation Visit, this presents a great opportunity to bring the focus on learning and discussing how exactly the learning support is planned throughout the project.

-Towards the end of the activity and during the follow-up phase, the learners may need support in writing their learning outcomes for the certificate, following the Key Competences for Lifelong Learning framework and their Task-Specific or Professional Competences.
+Towards the end of the activity and during the follow-up phase, the learners may need support in writing their learning outcomes for the certificate.
+For this, young people could use the Key Competences for Lifelong Learning framework, whereas youth work practitioners and team members can use the ETS Competence Model for Youth Workers who Work Internationally.
 Where possible, some additional guidance on how to make use of Youthpass for their future personal and professional pathways can also be beneficial.